runtimeverification/iele-semantics/Design.md

 Unlike EVM, where each instruction is just an opcode operating in the values found in the top of the stack, IELE instructions follow a syntax similar to LLVM: each instruction is an opcode followed by some arguments in the form of registers.
 If the instruction produces a result, it is formed as an assignment where the LHS contains the register(s) to hold the result(s) and the RHS contains the opcode and the arguments.
 Other changes with respect to EVM include:

 * IELE has one integer comparison instruction, namely `cmp`, that accepts various predicates.
 In addition to the predicates `lt`, `gt`, and `eq`, which have corresponding EVM instructions, the predicates `le`, `ge`, and `ne` are also supported.
-* Various EVM instructions that query local and/or network state (e.g. GAS, BALANCE, etc.) have been replaced by IELE builtins that can be called using the `call` instruction (e.g. `%balance = call @iele.balance(%bank.account)`.
-The names of all IELE builtins start with the prefix `@iele.`, following a similar to the LLVM intrinsics.
+* Various EVM instructions that query local and/or network state (e.g. GAS, BALANCE, etc.) have been replaced by IELE builtins that can be called using the `call` instruction (e.g. `%balance = call @iele.balance(%bank.account)`).
+The names of all IELE builtins start with the prefix `@iele.`, following a convention similar to the LLVM intrinsics.
 All names for globals (registers and/or functions) starting with this prefix are reserved: A contract is malformed if it contains user-defined registers and/or functions with names starting with `@iele.`.
-* Precompiled contracts in IELE are also invoked using corresponding builtins (e,g, `@iele.ecpairing`).
+* Precompiled contracts in IELE are also invoked using corresponding builtins (e.g. `@iele.ecpairing`).

 ## Contract Creation